trojrobert/trojrobert.github.io/_posts/2020-07-31-hands-on-introdution-to-robot-operating-system(ros).md

 </table>

 ### ROS Publisher and Subscriber
-Publisher and subscriber are many to many but one way transport.
+Publisher and subscriber is many to many but one way transport.
 A node sends out a message by publishing it to a given topic.
 The topic is a name that is used to identify the content of the message.
 A node that is interested in a certain kind of data will subscribe to the appropriate topic.

 #### Creating a Publisher